Finalists for Belmont & WA Small Business Awards

 (you might need to refresh your browser)

 The redesigned W3C WAI website makes it easier to get information to help you improve web accessibility.
-The visual design, information architecture, navigation, and overall user experience is all new.
+The visual design, information architecture, navigation, and overall user experience are all new.

 The redesign makes it easier to skim pages, read content, find specific information, and discover new resources.
 It's also easier for the community to be involved in improving resources.